Muscle hypertrophy is a confusing subject.

 For example, in a study conducted by a team of researchers from Umeå University, muscle samples were taken from two groups of powerlifters:

-After analyzing the muscle tissues, researchers found that the steroid users had significantly more muscle cells than the natties, so it’s possible that #dedication is a good way to cause muscle hyperplasia.
+After analyzing the muscle tissues, researchers found that the steroid users had significantly more muscle cells than the natties, so it’s possible that getting on some #dedication is a good way to cause muscle hyperplasia.

 This might also help explain why people who’ve used steroids tend to keep at least some of their chemically enhanced gains years after they stop taking drugs.